What is beta thalassemia?

 What are the complications of beta thalassemia?

-Thalassemia minima is mild and causes no complications.
-But, you will be a carrier of the disorder.
+- Thalassemia minima is mild and causes no problems.
+But you will be a carrier of the disorder.

-Thalassemia intermedia can cause complications related to the severity of the anemia.
-These complications include delayed growth, weak bone, and enlarged spleen.
+- Thalassemia intermedia can cause problems based on the severity of the anemia.
+These problems include delayed

 Key points about beta thalassemia

-- Thalassemia is an inherited disorder that affects the production of normal hemoglobin.
+- Thalassemia is an inherited blood disorder.
+It causes the body to make less hemoglobin.

-- Treatment of beta thalassemia may call for regular blood transfusions and other medications.
+- Treatment of beta thalassemia may include medicines and regular blood transfusions.

-- Work with your health care provider to maintain your health and lessen complications of the disease.
+- Work with your healthcare provider to stay healthy and reduce complications of the

 - Before your visit, write down questions you want answered.